 - What makes a good explanation in subject Y?

 - How do we judge which is the best model of Z?

-- How can we be sure of W?
+- How can we be sure of A?

-- What does theory T mean in the real world?
+- What does theory B mean in the real world?

-- How do we know whether it is right to do S?
+- How do we know whether it is right to do C?

-The TOK course is assessed through a short oral presentation and a 1600 word essay.
-The TOK presentation assesses the ability of the student to apply TOK thinking to a real-life situation, while the TOK essay takes a more conceptual starting point (for example asking students to discuss the claim that the methodologies used to produce knowledge depend on the use to which that knowledge will be used).
+The TOK course is assessed through a short oral presentation and a 1600-word essay.
+The TOK presentation assesses the ability of the pupil to apply TOK thinking to a real-life situation, while the TOK essay takes a more conceptual starting point (for example, asking pupils to discuss the claim that the methodologies used to produce knowledge depend on the use to which that knowledge will be used).

-TOK is a demanding and challenging course, but one which plays a crucial role in effectively preparing students for the complex and rapidly-changing world they will encounter both during their Sixth Form studies and beyond at university and in their future careers.
+TOK is a demanding and challenging course, but one which plays a crucial role in effectively preparing pupils for the complex and rapidly-changing world they will encounter both during their Sixth Form studies and beyond at university and in their future career.